sofiapinto/Prodigy-annotation-scrips/NER + classification/README.md

 **Annotation recipe** with a **NER** block and text **classification** block.

-In the example below we have an annotation setup that receives short sentences and the annotator can:
+In the example below we have an annotation setup that receives short sentences (e.g. tweets) and the annotator can:
 - highlight location, date/time and weather related tokens in weather related sentences;
 - classify text as weather related (green/accept button), non-weather related (red/reject button) or click unsure (yellow/ignore button) otherwise.